 We are a medical device company focused on the commercialization of our flagship product, MelaFind®, and the further design and development of MelaFind® and our technology.
 MelaFind® is a non-invasive, point-of-care (in the doctor's office) instrument to aid in the detection of melanoma.
 MelaFind® features a hand-held component that emits light of multiple wavelengths to capture digital data from clinically atypical pigmented skin lesions.
-The data are then analyzed utilizing sophisticated classification algorithms that were 'trained' on our proprietary database of melanomas and benign lesions, to provide information to assist in the management of the patient's disease, including information useful in the decision of whether to biopsy the lesion.
+The data are then analyzed utilizing sophisticated classification algorithms, 'trained' on our proprietary database of melanomas and benign lesions, to provide information to assist in the management of the patient's disease, including information useful in the decision of whether to biopsy the lesion.

 In November 2011, we received written approval from the U.S. Food and Drug Administration ("FDA") for the MelaFind® Pre-Market Approval ("PMA") application and in September 2011 received Conformite Europeenne ("CE") Mark approval for MelaFind®.
-We are continuing the controlled and deliberate commercial launch of MelaFind® throughout the United States and Germany.
-As of June 30, 2013, there were 145 MelaFind® systems installed.
-We are currently conducting a Post-Approval Study ("PAS") evaluating the sensitivity of physicians in diagnosing melanomas and high-grade lesions and the false positive rate after using MelaFind®.
-While we have recently put in place a significant cost reduction program, we anticipate that we will continue to incur net losses for the foreseeable future as we proceed with the commercial launch of the MelaFind® device and the PAS.
+On March 7, 2012, we installed the first commercial MelaFind® systems, and proceeded with the first phase of the commercial launch of our breakthrough product for melanoma detection.